-When I first stepped into the self-sufficient lifestyle, I thought about food mainly as fuel—something we grow, preserve, and eat to keep our bodies going.
-But the longer I’ve lived this way, the more I’ve seen how food can also be medicine.
-Garlic is one of those humble plants that holds more power than most of us realize.
-Out here, it’s not just another ingredient for seasoning—it’s part of my family’s wellness routine, a natural remedy I trust, and a staple in my pantry year-round.
+When I first stepped into this self-sufficient lifestyle, I thought about food mainly as fuel—something we grow, preserve, and eat just to keep our bodies going.
+But the longer I’ve lived this way, the more I’ve realized how food can also be medicine.

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.